 No one should die alone.
 The policy where I work is that no one dies alone.
 If we have someone who is eminently fading, we try to spend as much time with them as we can, particularly if their family cannot be there.
 You may not think that a person so close to death would even care who was there, but they do.
 Even if they don’t tell you, chances are that later their loved ones will.

-I continue to work at the facility, and I learn something new all the time.
-Currently one of my very favorite cantankerous ladies is in her last days.
+I continue to working healthcare, at a medium-sized hospital now, and I learn something new all the time.
+I still think about my residents in the LTC.
+Currently one of my very favorite cantankerous patients is in her last days.
 It makes me so sad to see her sleeping all the time, waiting to pass.
 But remembering her aches and pains, and knowing her long, full life was wonderful, and her family are surrounding her, it is sweet too.
 And THAT is something I never thought I would learn about death.
 It really can be sweet… bittersweet…

 Originally published on my old blog, The Momma Knows, on April 14, 2009, updated Aug.
 29, 2020.